nileshkokane01/meta-qt/README.md

 meta-qt
 =======

-Project Involves code and samples of Qt-Quickk and Qt-Widget Programs
+Project Involves code and samples of Qt-Quick and Qt-Widget Programs